tsagaanb/CS506-Final-Project/README.md

 ### Sample Outputs
 Generated plots are saved in the `static/plots/` directory and displayed on the `/our_model` route.

+## Progress Since Midterm Report
+- We collected data from November 1st to November 14th (2 weeks) and used that as our testing data.
+We fit our testing data to the model and tried to improve the test MSE.
+- We experimented with various pipelining techniques and regressors, including RandomForestRegressor, XGBRegressor, GradientBoostingRegressor, VotingRegressor, and Cross-Validation with different hyperparameter tuning approaches, to enhance our decision tree model and minimize the test Mean Squared Error (MSE).
+However, most methods resulted in negligible improvements.
+The only method that showed a meaningful improvement was GradientBoostingRegressor, which reduced the test MSE from 10.75 to 10.70.

 ## Results

 ### Achieved Goals